viamrobotics/docs/docs/note.md

 ## Using the Figure Shortcode

 The figure shortcode enhances the existing figure and figurecaption html tags.
-Figure supports the standard html attributes associated with the html img and figure tags, as well as an **attr** element for attribution text and **attrlink** if you wish to add a link to the attribution text.
+Figure supports the standard html attributes associated with the html img and figure tags, as well as an **attr*- element for attribution text and **attrlink*- if you wish to add a link to the attribution text.

 {{< figure src="/img/figure-shortcode.png"  alt="The shortcode used to display an image, its caption, and its attribution." title="Figure Shortcode" >}}

 This shortcode places the caption (that is the "title") above the table.
-The **title** is set in 12pt italic with a green underline.
+The **title*- is set in 12pt italic with a green underline.

 Figure styles the Attribution text as body text.